cortexlabs/cortex/docs/workloads/async/introduction.md

 # AsyncAPI

-{% hint style="warning" %}
+{% hint style="info" %}
-This feature is still experimental.
+AsyncAPI is still in a beta state.
 {% endhint %}

 The AsyncAPI kind is designed for asynchronous workloads, in which the user submits a request to start the processing